umachithirai/ibm---Theme-Customizer-Using-WordPress/README.md

 Performance Optimization: Balancing design aesthetics with website loading speed.

 User Accessibility: Making sure the theme is accessible to users with disabilities, adhering to WCAG standards.

+🚀 How to Run the Theme

+Clone the Repository git clone https://github.com/Anis-88/ibm--theme-customizer.git

+Install the Theme

+Log in to your WordPress admin dashboard.

+Navigate to Appearance > Themes > Add New.

+Click on Upload Theme, choose the ibm--theme-customizer.zip file, and click Install Now.

+After installation, click Activate to set the theme live.

+Customize the Theme
+Go to Appearance > Customize.

+Modify settings such as colors, typography, and layout to match your preferences.